GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

-We wanted to evaluate how well the modified Wavenet and \texttt{ChannelGPT2} models can perform as foundational models.
-One way to assess this is through the forecasting performance, i.e. the prediction accuracy of the label at the next time point.
-Here, we evaluated the performance of our two modified versions of Wavenet (\texttt{WavenetFullChannel} and \texttt{WavenetFullChannelMix}) alongside \texttt{ChannelGPT2}, as summarised in Table~\ref{table:models}.
+\begin{sloppypar} First, we assessed the models’ forecasting performance, i.e. the prediction accuracy of the label at the next time point.
+We used two different modified versions of Wavenet (\texttt{WavenetFullChannel} and \texttt{WavenetFullChannelMix}) alongside \texttt{GPT2MEG}.
 For comparison, we also evaluated the performance of a linear autoregressive (AR) model of order 255.
-All deep learning models were trained on tokenised and embedded inputs, and cross-entropy loss was used to predict categorical probability distributions over tokens.
-AR models were trained on the continuous data using the mean-squared error loss, and we simply binned the predicted continuous output to compute accuracy and compare with other models.
+For AR models we simply binned the predicted continuous output to compute accuracy and compare with other models. \end{sloppypar}

-The next-timestep forecasting accuracy for different models on a sample subject is shown in Tabel~\ref{table:forecast_results}.
-Beyond standard accuracy (the number of true positives divided by the number of all examples), we also evaluated top-5 accuracy, counting a prediction as correct if the true bin was within the 5 most probable bins.
-Surprisingly, all models performed only slightly better than a naive baseline of repeating the previous timestep’s value.
+The results on a sample subject is shown in Figure~\ref{fig:forecast_results}.
+Beyond standard accuracy, we also evaluated top-5 accuracy, counting a prediction as correct if the true bin was within the 5 most probable bins.
+Surprisingly, all models performed only moderately better than a naive baseline of repeating the previous timestep’s value.
+However, as we shall investigate later, this does not necessarily reflect the richness of the structure in data recursively generated by the models.

 As expected, the linear AR model had lower MSE but worse accuracy than the nonlinear models.
 This can be because MSE measures the distance of the prediction to the target, while accuracy is only 1 if the prediction is in the target bin.
 Thus, it may be that the AR model always predicts values that are slightly closer to the target, but never quite falling in the target bin.
-While \texttt{WavenetFullChannel} appears to be worse, \texttt{WavenetFullChannelMix} and \texttt{ChannelGPT2} have nearly identical performance.
+While \texttt{WavenetFullChannel} appears to be worse, \texttt{WavenetFullChannelMix} and \texttt{GPT2MEG} have nearly identical performance.
+Based on these results it is inconclusive whether deep learning models improve over the linear AR model.
+Further, long-range structure analyses are presented in the next sections to elucidate this.

-The choice of sampling rate can affect forecasting performance.
+We note that the choice of sampling rate can affect forecasting performance.
 A higher sampling rate makes the task easier as consecutive timesteps are more correlated, however this might make the model focus on very short-range temporal dependencies and overfit to noise.
 We analysed forecasting performance in relation to sampling rate in Supplementary Section~\ref{ssec:sampling_rate}.